 9 mod 6 = 3

 How to calculate the modulo - an example

-It's not a difficult task to calculate a modulo by hand.
+It's not a difficult task to calculate the modulo by hand.
 Just follow the steps below!

-- Start with choosing the initial number (before performing the modulo operation).
+- Start by choosing the initial number (before performing the modulo operation).
 Let's say it is 250.
-It's our dividend.
+This is our dividend.

 250 mod 24(